 - For more easy bread ideas, please visit Bread Dad’s sections on Bread Machine Recipes and Homemade Bread Recipes.

-If you liked this recipe, please leave a comment below & give us a 5 star rating.
-It is ALWAYS fantastic to hear from someone who has enjoyed our recipes!!
+If you liked this recipe, please leave a comment below & give it a 5 star rating.
 Jump to comment section

 Reference Sources